 Ask the participants what can they do about their main problems in looking after ducks.

-Fill in the solution column on the flip chart (or us black or white board).
+Fill in the solution column on the flip chart (or use black or white board).
 It is important that the participants give the solutions to the problems they experience, not you.
 This is how participants take an active part in learning.